Hang gliding 1976 part 2

 The images on this page are my artistic derivations of contemporary photos.
 See Copyright of early hang gliding photos.

 Pliable Moose of Wichita, Kansas, was founded by Gary Osoba, who still flies (in 2019).
+For a development in Britain influenced by this design, see Moonraker 78 in Birdman and Solar Wings of Wiltshire, England.

 See also Semi cylindrical Rogallo in Rogallo wing definitions and diagrams.